 Grapefruit has been shown to interfere with some anti-cholesterol statin drugs and other heart-related medications, per the AHA.
 If you take these types of medications, speak with your doctor about whether you should include grapefruit in your diet.

-Pineapple, another tropical fruit, touts sweetness and high amounts of vitamin C: 88 percent of the DV per cup.
+Pineapple, another tropical fruit, touts sweetness and high amounts of vitamin C: 78.9 mg or 88 percent of the DV per cup.

 Pineapple can be cut into chunks, sliced into spears rings and offers a deliicous smoky-sweet taste when grilled.

 Ripe mango is sweet, juicy and creamy, but it's also one of the higher-sugar fruits, with 45 percent of the DV for sugar per 1-cup serving.
 That said, it offers many other nutrients, making it a healthy option.

 Per 1-cup serving, mango has 60.1 mg or 67 percent of the DV for vitamin C. It also has smaller amounts of potassium and vitamins A, E and K.